We arrived in Australia with a plan.

 Three months in Australia and all of our plans have been changed.
 I’ve been to Brisbane, Sydney, Canberra and Adelaide but barely scratched the surface of – more scraped my fingertips as we sailed by – any of the cities.

 We are now planning a road trip through the outback to get back to Queensland; something I’d never considered doing.
 We’ve met an amazing British guy (Sam told me to say that) who we’re probably going to spend the majority of our time in Australia with.

-I will blog about our experiences here soon – but I at least needed to post an update on where we are and what we’ve been doing!
 Now here’s hoping it gets better, because honestly, we’re not really living the Australian dream at the moment!
 But it will get better, I’m sure of that.